 Take a few minutes right now to think about what the underserved angle is in your industry?

 If it instantly came to you and you’re inspired that’s awesome, and you can skip the rest of this article and get straight to work.

-And a free 14 day trial of Kajabi can help you with the technology side of things if you need help with that.
+14 day trial of Kajabi can help you with the technology side of things if you need help with that.

 But if you didn’t instantly think of the underserved angle in your business, here’s a few things you can do to find your angle.

 If your angle is not instantly obvious there are a few things you can do that will help you find your angle.
 The first step is to ask yourself or your customers what their dream experience is.
 If you could wave a magic wand and give them EXACTLY what they want, what would that look like?